Ted Alspach: Early life and education

 Alspach was born in New York on February 1, 1968, and grew up in Southeastern Pennsylvania.
 He credits his father and grandfather with instilling in him a love of board games from a very early age.
 He received a B.S. in Marketing from Messiah College in Grantham, PA.
 While there, he founded and published a school magazine there, The Grand Tham, funded entirely by local business advertisements.

 Career

 As a college senior, Alspach interned at Laser Graphics 2000, one of the country's first graphics service bureaus.
 This turned into an opportunity in system design and training as the small company transitioned into Teeple Graphics (which enabled printing and graphics companies to move from analog to digital tools).
 During this time, Alspach designed two popular typefaces: RansomNote and LeftyCasual, the latter of which has been used for branding for Comedy Central, Pixar, and Levi Strauss & Co.

 Writing

 As a result of developing training curriculum, Alspach began writing reviews and how-to articles for magazines such as MacAddict and Macworld.
 He published his first book, The Macworld Illustrator Bible, in 1995, which contained a foreword written by Pierre Bézier.
 Over the next several years, Alspach wrote more than 30 books on graphics and desktop publishing, including the bestselling Illustrator For Dummies series.

+Artwork and Graphic Design

+Alspach has also created artwork and graphic design for many projects, including most of the books and articles he's written, many of both his games and those published by Bezier Games, Inc., and was the sole creator of the Board 2 Pieces online comic, which ran twice a week from 2006 through 2012 on Boardgamenews.com and then OpinionatedGamers.com (he's the uncredited designer of that site's logo).